-Meet Our Adult Literacy Instructors!
+Meet Our Adult Literacy Instructors helping you succeed!

 Like many literacy instructors, Krista Conrick began teaching adults by accident.
 She started working with BOCES Adult Education when her mother-in-law told her about an aide vacancy.
 Later, when an instructor position became available, she began teaching her own class.
 She was hooked.
 That was in 1991.